dani-fernando/dani-fernando/README.md

-# 🌸 Welcome to My Anime-inspired Project Repository! 🌸
+# 🌸 Welcome to My Project Repository! 🌸

 > **"The world isn't as cruel as you take it to be."** — Shingeki no Kyojin